velazq/labos/README.md

 ##Motivation

 APLAB is a much-needed project for the FDI.
-Curently, the status information for our labs is scattered over several pages and it is really difficult for students to access it.
+Currently, the status information for our labs is scattered over several pages and it is really difficult for students to access it.
 With APLAB, users can easily check the status of every lab just by selecting the lab number, day, hour or installed software.

 ##Getting the code